My Chef’s Apron

 A series of steps showing how to make coffee chia pudding.

-Step One (Picture 1 above) - In a mixing bowl or large jar, combine coffee with the milk and stir in the cacao, cinnamon, and cardamom powder.
+Step One — In a mixing bowl or large jar, combine the coffee with the milk, then stir in the cacao, cinnamon, and cardamom powder.

-Step Two (Picture 2 above) - Stir in the honey and six tablespoons of chia seeds.
+Step Two — Stir in the honey and chia seeds until well combined.

-Step Three (Picture 3 above): Let the mixture sit for a couple of minutes, then stir again to break up any clumps.
+Step Three — Let the mixture sit for a couple of minutes, then stir again to break up any clumps.

-Step Four (Picture 4 above) - Cover the bowl or individual containers and refrigerate overnight or at least for a few hours.
-If you find the chia pudding has thickened too much, you can add a little bit more milk or (cold) brewed coffee and stir it together.
+Step Four — Cover and refrigerate overnight or for at least 2 hours.
+If the pudding thickens too much, stir in a little extra milk or (cold) brewed coffee to loosen it up.

 Coffee chia seed pudding in mini cups, topped with walnuts, chopped banana, and coconut flakes.

-• To make it keto-friendly or sugar-free, swap the honey for powdered Monk Fruit sweetener.
+• To make it keto-friendly: Swap the honey for powdered Monk Fruit sweetener.
 Play around with 2 to 5 teaspoons or adjust to taste.

 Serving Suggestions